-Right before the holidays, I took another dip into my Truefitt & Hill sample pack.
+Right before the holidays, I took another dip into my sample pack and reached for the Truefitt & Hill Trafalgar.
 I’ve written enough reviews that I’m actually starting to run out of samples.
 I’ve said it before, and I’m sure I’ll say it again, but this is the best sample pack out there.
 Sure you have to shell out a few bucks for it.
 But what you get make the expense well worth the price.
 I get at least three shaves per sample of cream and aftershave balm.
 The samples have always been in excellent condition; never dried out, broken, or expired.
 I find them more than adequate to provide an opportunity for a fair assessment of each shaving cream, aftershave balm, and cologne.

 I recently posted a picture on Instagram displaying the copious amount of lather I produced from my tub of Taylor of Old Bond Street Sandalwood shaving cream.
 (I was not tooting my own horn, but displaying the quality of the shaving cream itself) One of the follower responses I received mentioned that he liked the TOBS shaving creams, but found that they dried his face out.
 He stated that Truefitt and Hill shaving creams were more moisturizing and nourishing on his skin.
 Prompted by this comment, I wanted to see how my skin responded.
 I also found that the Truefitt and Hill was gentler on my skin and more luxurious than the Taylor’s (which is still a great shaving cream in its own right).
 The price is higher for the Truefitt & Hill, but I found the value and quality to be about in line with that price increase.